tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 Watson: "You ripping my clothes off in a darkened swimming pool.
 People might talk."

-<footer>Note: The music heard in the background of James's clip is music that AreTheyGay added to the video.</footer>
+<footer stat:id="blatant-bgm">Note: The music heard in the background of James's clip is music that AreTheyGay added to the video.</footer>
 </clip>
 <from {% include citation for=page.cite.plagiarized.aretheygay_sherlock at="(6:26)" %}>